LighghtEeloo/GameExhibition/content/post/tornado/index.md

 ## Tornado

-Personal game by LighghtEeloo (Yuchen Jiang).
+Independent game by LighghtEeloo (Yuchen Jiang).

+Game Mechanism Idea & Visual Design by Ehaema (Anna Zhou).

 Wish you like it.